DodoLintu108/Sarcasm-Checker/README.md

 - Mark messages as sarcastic with the `!Sarcasm` command.
 - Collect user feedback through reactions to improve the model.
 - Evaluate model accuracy with the `!Evaluate` command.
+- List available commands with the `!commands` command.

 ## Setup